epistemex/vdj-data/README.md

 Who Is This For?
 ----------------

-If you want to make anything from simple singleton scripts, which does one specific thing, to more complex workflows and pipelines that combine online services, local conversion software, automatic tagging and so forth, then this is for you!
+If you want to make anything from simple singleton scripts, which do one specific thing, to more complex workflows and pipelines that combine online services, local conversion software, automatic tagging and so forth, then this is for you!